grafana/xk6-browser/ROADMAP.md

   k6 and Grafana consider browser testing to be another strategy under the testing umbrella, along with performance, contract, and other types of testing that modern web applications benefit from.
 As such, the scope of the k6 tool will expand to include functional/E2E testing using browser automation, with the ultimate goal of merging the xk6-browser extension into the main k6 repository as a core JS module.

   *How will we achieve this?*<br>
-  Once the extension and API is relatively stable, and it's well-tested in k6 Cloud, we will create a PR to the main k6 repository with the extension code.
+  Once the extension and API are relatively stable, and it's well-tested in k6 Cloud, we will create a PR to the main k6 repository with the extension code.
 Then we will deprecate the standalone xk6-browser repository, and point users to use the main k6 binary instead.

   This will be a minor breaking change, as scripts will have to import `k6/browser` instead of `k6/x/browser`, and CI jobs will need to change, but the functionality should remain the same.